OpenZeppelin/compound-monitoring/defender/README.md

 - Verify Stack Variables exist in Secret.yml and Autotask
 - Standardize all YAMLs with single quotes
 - Verify Secrets error handling
+- Validate if relay settings are the same between old vs new